Photographic Heritage Archival Consultants

 What photographic method do you use for heritage archival records?

 Every photographer has an individual technique.
 Photography after all is an art form.
 Photography for conservation, however, is a little different.
 When photographing for the purpose of making an archival photographic record, however, the information content rather than the artistic effect is paramount.
-Photographs of places, buildings or sites are to emphasise the subjects without extraneous material necessary to the documentation required.
+Photographs of places, buildings or sites are to emphasize the subjects without extraneous material necessary to the documentation required.

 Our photographers are aware of all plans and documentary evidence available for the property, object or subject of enquiry and have an understanding of its history, use and operations.
 This is especially important with industrial sites.
 Without this knowledge, significant items may not be treated appropriately and we are always considered in our approach.
 If necessary, the photographer will be accompanied on the site by a person familiar with the site’s historic significance and the processes related to it.